My Name Is Joe: Reception

 The film grossed £253,530 ($423,395) in the United Kingdom.
 It grossed $354,952 in the United States and Canada, for a worldwide total in excess of $778,347.

+Roger Ebert gave the film 3 and a half stars out of 4, describing Loach's screenplay as "ingenious in bringing together the romance, the crime elements, and the challenge of being sober in a community where drink and drugs provide the primary pastime (and employment)."